MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Get-Command.md

 Represents workflows.

-## NOTES
+## Notes

-* When more than one command that has the same name is available to the session, `Get-Command` returns the command that runs when you type the command name.
+- When more than one command that has the same name is available to the session, `Get-Command` returns the command that runs when you type the command name.
 To get commands that have the same name, listed in run order, use the **All** parameter.
 For more information, see [about_Command_Precedence](../Microsoft.PowerShell.Core/About/about_Command_Precedence.md).
-* When a module is imported automatically, the effect is the same as using the `Import-Module` cmdlet.
+- When a module is imported automatically, the effect is the same as using the `Import-Module` cmdlet.
 The module can add commands, types and formatting files, and run scripts in the session.
   To enable, disable, and configuration automatic importing of modules, use the `$PSModuleAutoLoadingPreference` preference variable.
 For more information, see [about_Preference_Variables](../Microsoft.PowerShell.Core/About/about_Preference_Variables.md).

-## RELATED LINKS
+## Related Links

 [Export-PSSession](../Microsoft.PowerShell.Utility/Export-PSSession.md)